joelpurra/factorio-save-upgrader/README.md

 | 0.12    | ❌      | ❓             |

 Older versions are not supported, unless someone publishes a compatible Docker image.

+## Limitations

+- Factorio has evolved over the years.
+For example some recipes, such as [oil processing](https://www.factorio.com/blog/post/fff-305), have changed so your factory may not run very well without manual fixes.
+- Only upgrading vanilla Factorio has been tested.
+For this reason, upgrading save files [with mods](https://mods.factorio.com/) are not officially supported by this tool.
+- Replay support is untested.
+Presumably [doesn't upgrade replays](https://wiki.factorio.com/Replay_system), since they are more tightly coupled to the version used for recording.
+Loading the map may still work, but replaying is not possible.
+- The save preview (screenshot) is lost during automated upgrades.
+When saving using the full game it is regenerated.
+- This tool doesn't inspect the `savegame.zip` files to try to figure out which upgrades might be necessary.
+Instead it brute-forces the solution by testing the save file against several major versions of Factorio until loading succeeds.
+The save file is then upgraded step-by-step through each subsequent major version.
+- This tool doesn't detect _when_ the save file has been successfully upgraded.
+Instead it waits for 60 seconds (by default) during each step, and then assumes everything went well.
+Upgrading a large/complex map on a slow machine _may_ take even longer, potentially interrupting the process prematurely.
+Upgrading a small/simple map on a reasonably fast machine _only takes seconds_ though, so the extra wait may seem unneccessary.
+Adjust to your liking; see [usage](#usage).

 ## Requirements